Welcome

 Built on the site of the former Bradford Iron Works which was situated adjacent to Bradford Colliery.
 The stadium was officially opened by HM Queen Elizabeth II on 25th July 2002, accompanied by HM Prince Philip Duke of Edinburgh, at a ceremony of the XVII Commonwealth Games.
 This was 82 years after her grandfather HM King George V had attended Hyde Road, 68 years after her father HM Prince Albert Duke of York (later HM King George VI) had attended Maine Road, and 46 years after Her Majesty presented victorious City captain Roy Paul with the FA Cup at Wembley in May 1956.
 HM Charles Prince of Wales (now HM King Charles III) also attended the stadium during the games along with other senior members of the Royal Family.

 The venue is now part of a site named Etihad Campus which seems to expand its facilities every year.
 Initially, the stadium had a capacity of 38,000 for the games, then following conversion from athletics use to a football ground, capacity was raised to 48,000.
 After further construction, the Etihad initially held approximately 55,000, although increased advertising requirements reduced this figure to 53,500.
-The capacity will rise to over 60,000 during the next few years with the expansion of the North Stand in a scheme proposing to include a hotel, shops, bars and restaurants, a club museum and covered matchday fan zone.
+The capacity will rise to over 60,000 during the next few years with the expansion of the North Stand in a scheme currently underway to include a hotel, shops, bars, restaurants, a club museum and covered matchday fan zone.
 Fabulous both inside and out, the Etihad has statues, plaques and mosaics (including artefacts from Hyde Road and Maine Road) adjoining the main entrances and the spacious external walkways.
 Inside, the stadium offers great views of the immaculate playing area from wherever you sit or stand.
 It even houses a pub called ‘The Ardwick’, in addition to the highest standards of hospitality for supporters.

 The photograph above shows Maine Road upon completion in 1923.
 City’s highest home attendance was set here and is officially recorded as 84,569 on 3rd March 1934, for the FA Cup 6th Round match v Stoke City.
 Many supporters were unable to gain entry as turnstiles were closed 20 minutes prior to kick-off.
 This attendance is a record for any English club ground.